tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 <p>The transcriptions including media-pointers (IDs to the audio file segments) are available in the XML-files <a href='https://www.spur.uzh.ch/en/departments/research/textgroup/ArchiMob.html'here</a>.
 When using this importer, the XML-files do not have to be downloaded automatically</p>

+<p>For access to the audio files, please follow the information on the homepage of the "Language and Space Lab"</p>

 ## Automatic Speech Recognition with Mozilla's DeepSpeech: